-Moist stratifying forb seed, (see Germination Code C on page 13) before spring planting will improve germination during the first year, but we recommend it only if the site can be irrigated.
+Moist stratifying forb seed, (Prairie Moon Germination Code C) before spring planting will improve germination during the first year, but we recommend it only if the site can be irrigated.
 If seed is sown untreated in the spring, some species will not germinate until the following spring after wintering over.